puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 To modify Puppet documentation, you need to:

 1. Read the [Puppet contribution guidelines][], even if you're a Puppet employee
-2. fork the puppet repo
+2. Fork the puppet repo
-3. make your changes in a topic branch
+3. Make your changes in a topic branch
-4. submit a pull request
+4. Submit a pull request

 ##### Revising past versions of Puppet docs